mikemac1/portfolio/README.md

 Number and name of feature: 1.
 Clone Template and Deploy Estimate of time needed to complete: 90 minutes
 Start time: 1:00pm
-Finish time: pm
+Finish time: 1:59pm
-Actual time needed to complete:
+Actual time needed to complete: 59 minutes

-Number and name of feature:
+Number and name of feature: 2.
+About Me Page
-Estimate of time needed to complete:  minutes
+Estimate of time needed to complete: 90 minutes
-Start time: pm
+Start time: 2:00pm
 Finish time: pm
 Actual time needed to complete: